 AI Without an Operating Model Becomes Expensive Theater

-Pilots fail when nobody owns the operating outcome
+Pilots fail when nobody owns the outcome

 Governance is not bureaucracy.
 It is how scale becomes possible.